mrhollen/trip-calculator/README.md

-# tip-calculator
+# trip-calculator
-Solution to a tip calculator problem
+Solution to a trip calculator problem